 - Continue to improve our environmental performance within the framework of key strategic objectives for financial performance, customer, employees and the local community.

 - Use natural processes, natural substances and mechanical methods in preference to chemically synthetic substances

 - Observe responsible use and conservation of water resources and all life therein

 - Reduce waste, conserve energy and maximise opportunities for re-use and recycling, while minimising the use of non-renewable resources

-- Promote use of renewable resources in production and processing systems, avoiding pollution and wast
+- Promote use of renewable resources in production and processing systems, avoiding pollution and waste

-Minimise the use of chemically synthesized substances and synthetic processes and use only where alternatives are unavailable
+- Minimise the use of chemically synthesised substances and synthetic processes and use only where alternatives are unavailable

 - Exclude the use of Genetically Modified Organisms (GMOs).